almarklein/asgineer/docs/index.rst

 offering a friendly API.
 There is no fancy routing; you write an async request handler, and delegate to other handlers as needed.

-More precisely, Asgineer is a Python ASGI web microframework.
-And it's so thin that it still feels a bit ASGI-ish ...
+More precisely, Asgineer is a (thin) Python ASGI web microframework.

 Cool stuff: